-- 1 The school takes seriously all allegations of abuse made against staff members, including supply staff and volunteers, and will investigate them in line with the statutory guidance, Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2023 and the Pan-Sussex Child Protection and Safeguarding Procedures. - 2 The process described below is a summary of the procedure described in the above documents.
-The case manager for the investigation should refer to them for details. - 3 The procedure applies to all adults working in the school or providing a service on behalf of the school to our pupils either within or outside school premises, i.e. all permanent, temporary and ancillary staff, governors, volunteers, contractors and external service or activity providers (collectively referred to as staff or staff members in this procedure). - 4 Information about the school's process for managing allegations, including any updates, will be shared with the employers of all staff working in school but not directly employed by the school (e.g. supply agencies).
-Where allegations are made against such staff, the school will liaise with their employer. - 5 The allegations management procedure will be used in all cases where it is alleged that a staff member, has: - behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they would pose a risk of harm if they work regularly or closely with children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 6 Where concerns do not meet the threshold to be managed within these procedures and are deemed to be a low-level concern, the school must refer to their staff code of conduct and their disciplinary rules and follow their disciplinary procedures.
-School will ensure that the low-level concerns policy contains a procedure for confidentially sharing such concerns is clear, easy to understand and implement.
-Low-level concerns which are shared about supply staff and contractors will be notified to their employers, so that any potential patterns of inappropriate behaviour can be identified. - 7 Allegations may arise in a number of ways, for example a report from a child, a complaint from a parent, or a concern raised by another adult within the school.
+- 1 The school and nursery takes seriously all allegations of abuse made against staff members, including supply staff and volunteers, and will investigate them in line with the statutory guidance, Keeping Children Safe in Education: Statutory Guidance for School and Colleges, September 2024 and the Pan-Sussex Child Protection and Safeguarding Procedures. - 2 The process described below is a summary of the procedure described in the above documents.
+The case manager for the investigation should refer to them for details. - 3 The procedure applies to all adults working in the school and nursery or providing a service on behalf of the school and nursery to our pupils either within or outside school and nursery premises, i.e. all permanent, temporary and ancillary staff, governors, volunteers, contractors and external service or activity providers (collectively referred to as staff or staff members in this procedure). - 4 Information about the school and nursery's process for managing allegations, including any updates, will be shared with the employers of all staff working in school and nursery but not directly employed by the school and nursery (e.g. supply agencies).
+Where allegations are made against such staff, the school and nursery will liaise with their employer. - 5 The allegations management procedure will be used in all cases where it is alleged that a staff member, has: - behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they would pose a risk of harm if they work regularly or closely with children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 6 Where concerns do not meet the threshold to be managed within these procedures and are deemed to be a low-level concern, the school and nursery must refer to their staff code of conduct and their disciplinary rules and follow their disciplinary procedures.
+School and nursery will ensure that the low-level concerns policy contains a procedure for confidentially sharing such concerns is clear, easy to understand and implement.
+Low-level concerns which are shared about supply staff and contractors will be notified to their employers, so that any potential patterns of inappropriate behaviour can be identified. - 7 Allegations may arise in a number of ways, for example a report from a child, a complaint from a parent, or a concern raised by another adult within the school and nursery.
 An allegation may concern someone's behaviour or actions within their job or a voluntary activity, or within their family or private life.